vahidAK/NanoMethPhase/README.md

                         The motif you called methylation for (cpg), Currently just cpg.
   --hapratio HAPRATIO, -hr HAPRATIO
-                        0-1 .The threshold ratio between haplotype to tag as H1 or H2.
+                        0-1 .The threshold ratio (# of SNVs from one over the other) between haplotype to tag as H1 or H2 (H2/H1 when #SNVs at H1 > H2 and H1/H2 when #SNVs at H2 >
+                        H1).
 Default is <= 0.75
   --min_base_quality MIN_BASE_QUALITY, -mbq MIN_BASE_QUALITY
                         Only include bases with phred score higher or equal than this option.
 Default is >=7.
   --average_base_quality AVERAGE_BASE_QUALITY, -abq AVERAGE_BASE_QUALITY
-                        Base quality that SNVs tagged to a haplotype shoud have compare to the other haplotype.
-When the average base quality of SNVs mapped to two haplotype for one read is equal or decision cannot be made Base on Average bq (e.g. when 10 SNVs of HP1 mapped to a read with average quality of 30, but only one SNV from HP2 mapped to the same read with bq=35) Then, instead of quality count number of SNVs with quality more than average_base_quality.
+                        Base quality that variants tagged to a haplotype should have compare to the other haplotype.
+This will be used when the average base quality of variants mapped to two haplotypes for one read is not informative and decision cannot be made (e.g. when 10 variants of HP1 mapped to a read with average quality of 30, but only one variant from HP2 mapped to the same read with bq=35).
+Then, instead of considering average of qualities, the tool will count number of variants in both haplotypes that meet the given average_base_quality and uses the counts to make decision.
 Default is >=20.
   --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
                         An integer value to specify thereshold for filtering reads based om mapping quality.
-Default is >=20 --min_SNV MIN_SNV, -ms MIN_SNV
+Default is >=20 --min_variant MIN_VARIANT, -mv MIN_VARIANT
-                        minimum number of phased SNVs must a read have to be phased.
-Default= 2
-  --threads THREADS, -t THREADS
+                        minimum number of phased variants must a read have to be phased.
+Default is 1 --threads THREADS, -t THREADS
-                        Number of parallel processes --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
+                        Number of parallel processes.
+Default is 4 --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
                         Number of reads send to each proccessor.
 Default is 100
+  --include_indels, -ind
+                        Also include indels for read phasing to haplotypes.
   --include_supplementary, -is
                         Also include supplementary reads --overwrite, -ow      If output files exist overwrite them
 ```
 ## dma:
 To perform differential Methylation analysis for two group comparison.
-To detect differentially methylated regions between haplotypes.
+It is a wrapper for DSS R package to detect differentially methylated regions between haplotypes.
 ```
 usage: nanomethphase dma --case CASE --control CONTROL --out_dir OUT_DIR
                          --out_prefix OUT_PREFIX [-h] [--columns COLUMNS]